Marco-Furlan/Projects/Hackathon Unox - A 24-hour challenge to innovate with LLMs/readme.md

 ### LLM beta

-The first Foundational Model that was called after the vocal command was registered was LLM beta.
-This model had the objective of converting the vocal command into a json file with the essentials of the order given to the oven.
+LLM beta is the foundational model that is used right after the vocal command is converted into text.
+This model has the objective of converting the vocal command into a json file with the essentials of the order given to the oven.
 We checked the oven's API and settled for the following commands as examples of use:

 | Command         | Description                      |
 | --------------- | -------------------------------- |